saurabhSMS1987/ML-Learning-Journey/README.md

 ## 📚 Learning Resources Used

 ### Week 1 & 2 Courses
+### Goal is not to complete all courses.
+Goal is to cover content across multiple courses over time
 | Course | Platform | Status |
 |--------|----------|--------|
 | Complete Data Science Bootcamp | Udemy (Krish Naik) | ✅ In Progress |